awein/SleepProxyClient/README.md

 	Allows to send the update request to all available sleep proxy servers by just specifying the network interface to use as parameter.

 3. 00sleepproxyclient.sh
-	This hook has to be installed to <code>/etc/pm/sleep.d/</code>.
-It will be called by pm-utils before going to sleep.
+	This hook will be installed to <code>/etc/pm/sleep.d/</code> and called by pm-utils before going to sleep.

 4. checkSleep.sh
 	will try to check if the host is currently in use.
 It will suspend the host after two successfully calls by <code>pm-suspend</code>.
 This script is designed to be periodically called by a cronjob.